 Teen apparel market its struggling

 At present, the U.S. teen apparel market isn't at its best due to low consumer spending and high unemployment rate.
 Teenagers either depend on their parents for money or they earn themselves.
 Both the scenario's do not look good at the moment.
-The 2% payroll tax increase last year year has left an average U.S. consumer with less to spend.
-Moreover, the unemployment rate in the teenage segment is high in the range of 21%-24%.
+While adults are preferring to save money instead of running after impulse purchases, unemployment rate in the teenage segment remains high in the range of 21%-24%.
 Due to this,a number of retailers such as American Eagle Outfitters and Abercrombie & Fitch have struggled with their growth.
 The near term does not look good for the retail industry as the aforementioned aspects will continue to impact the U.S. buyers.
-However, some players such as Urban Outfitters and Gap have done well as they are fast fashion and value-for money brands, and have established a strong brand identity in the market.
+However, some players such as Zara and Forever 21 have done well as they are fast fashion and value-for money brands, and have established a strong brand identity in the market.